maorcc/hassio-addon-transmission/transmission/DOCS.md

 ### The default settings

+Transmission would work fine with the default settings.
+But you can change the settings to your needs.

-This add-on sets transmission default settings in settings.json as described in the official [Transmission Docs], except for the followings:
+The default values in settings.json are similar to the default values that are described in the official [Transmission Docs], except for the followings defaults:

 1. `rpc-whitelist`="172.30.32.2".
-This is an internal docker IP address.
-Do not change this value.
+Do not change this value as this is the internal home assistant docker IP address.

 2. `rpc-host-whitelist-enabled`=false.
 You can enable this if you also set the "rpc-host-whitelist" option to your Home Assistant host name.

 3. `download-dir`="/share/download".
 This is where Transmission will put the files it downloadeds.
-You can set it to any directory name either under "/media" or under "/share".
+You can set it to any directory either under "/media" or under "/share".

 ## How to Use